tombenke/wasm-sbox/go-export-module-syscall_js/README.md

-# go-export-module
+# go-export-module-syscall_js

-Exports some go functions, and build as a module, then call the functions in several environments: in a runner (e.g. [wasmtime](https://wasmtime.dev/)), in a Node.js application, in a HTML page.
+Exports some go functions that uses the [`syscall/js`](https://pkg.go.dev/syscall/js) Go package, and build as a module, then call the functions in a Node.js application, and in a HTML page.

-The [export.go](export.go) exports some simple functions, that are exported, and are reacheable to an external Wasm caller.
+The [export_js_.go](export_js_.go) exports some simple functions, that are exported, and are reacheable to an external Wasm caller.

 IMPORTANT NOTE: